JMDP5/DTU-deeplearning.github.io/about.md

 permalink: /about/
 ---

-THis is the hompepage of DTU deeplearning
+This is the hompepage for the summer school *02901 Advanced Topics in Machine Learning - Deep Learning*, August 24-28, 2015 at the Section for Cognitive Systems, DTU Compute